-To provide you with the best possible care, Cecil Yeung, MD, and our team here at Houston Sinus Surgery are equipped with the most advanced imaging technology, including the all-important CT scan.
+To provide you with the best possible care, Cecil Yeung, MD and Marcus Hershey, MD here at Houston Sinus Surgery are equipped with the most advanced imaging technology, including the all-important CT scan.

 Here’s a look at how a CT scan can get you on the road to relief more quickly.

 When it comes to diagnostics, we’re fortunate to have several tools at our disposal that allow us to take a look at the structures inside your body without having to open you up.

 The first technology to provide this important service was the X-ray, which delivers radiation into your body that allows us to get a good look at your hard tissues, namely your bones.
 This technology is still a frontline diagnostic tool, but it’s limited in that we’re not able to detect inflammation or problems in your soft tissues.

 To accomplish this, we often turn to a CT scan, which is the next level of X-ray.
 With a CT scan, we again deliver radiation into your body, but we gain a far higher level of detail as well as a 3-D image.

 A CT scan rotates around the target area to deliver cross-sectional views of your internal structures, which a computer then pulls together to provide a detailed, 3-D scan.

 With a CT scan, we’re able to identify inflammation, infections, and even problems with blood vessels.

 Your nasal passageways are connected to a system of hollow spaces called sinuses.
 Sinuses perform several functions, including moisturizing the air you breathe and regulating your voice.